 According to the Law on Tax Administration, VAT taxpayers who have a place of business in a municipality or province with a suitable IT infrastructure must submit their tax returns and/or report their VAT online.

 If you need legal or tax-related support, do not hesitate to contact our lawyers in Vietnam.
-We are at your disposal with tailored solutions for tax and VAT registration in Vietnam.
+We are at your disposal with tailored solutions for tax and VAT registration in Vietnam in 2023.